MrNothing/Consciousness/README.md

 - Consciousness is used by our brain to accurately predict outcomes and drastically increase our survival rate.

 - Consciousness cannot be split apart from objective, otherwise the simulated universe would have no meaning.
-Since the simulation is a simplified model, It has to represent it relative to its objective, furthermore, the objective is a part of the self, a thing that remains somewhat constant over time and space.
+Since the simulation is a simplified representation of reality, it is optimized relatively to its objective, furthermore, the objective is a part of the self, a thing that remains somewhat constant over time and space.

 # Feelings
 The brain and to an extent the human body is fully connected, therefore most of its systems have the ability to affect each other in very (very) complex ways.
 Naturally, consciousness is also affected by our body’s chemical balance.
 A lack of serotonin can alter the consciousness’ ability to properly categorize the past experiences or predict an outcome, most of its experiences will be viewed in a negative way by the person.